ProjectSPACE Makes More Space for All

 A6.

 No. There is no Baltimore City or Maryland state law requiring free parking for people with disabilities.
-The policy of allowing those with disability placards and license plates to be exempt from the required payment of parking meters was created after the 1990 passage of the Americans With Disabilities Act (ADA), which found the traditional crank-turn parking meters to be non-accessible.
-The multi-space EZ Park meters that were introduced in 2004 use a newer technology with no crank-turn mechanism.
-We lowered the credit card reader and coin drop locations in the EZ Park meters in Phases 1, 2, 3, 4, and 5 (Mt.
+It was a policy.
+This policy began in 1990 with the passage of the Americans with Disabilities Act (ADA), which required equal access to services for people with disabilities.
+Parking meters at that time were not accessible.
+They were too tall and a crank-turn to drop the coins into the meter.
+Because of this, people with disability placards and license plates were exempt from paying the parking meters.
+Newer parking meters had no crank-turn mechanism and could be lowered to an acceptable height.
+We did this in Phases 1, 2, 3, 4, and 5 (Mt.
 Washington, Hampden, Station North, and Midtown) to meet the newest ADA standards.
-New single-space meters installed in the reserved spaces throughout Phases 1, 2, 3, 4, and 5 (Mt.
-Washington, Hampden, Midtown, and Station North) meet ADA standards to be more accessible for those with disabilities.
+We also added a single-space meter on each block and reserved the space for people with disabilities throughout Phases 1, 2, 3, 4, and 5 (Mt.
+Washington, Hampden, Midtown, and Station North) to meet ADA standards and be more accessible for those with disabilities.

 Back to Top